Job Prospects... At a glance

-The number of students completing photography qualifications has remained at around 340 - 350, with the level 5, 6 and 7 certificates and diplomas becoming less popular.
+The number of students completing photography qualifications has remained at around 340 - 350, with the level 5, 6 and 7 certificates and diplomas becoming more popular.
 The number of graduates has continually outstripped the number of new jobs in this occupation, meaning that many graduate photographers find work in other areas or travel overseas to find work.

 Qualification completions chart

 Photographers are often self-employed, and work on a pay per-photograph or per-day basis.
 Their incomes depend on the success of their businesses as well as how many hours they work.